Regulations & Compliance

 The Air Charter Association supports our members by campaigning on key issues impacting the industry.
 We also work to ensure compliance to the highest standards that our members commit to follow.

-For over 70 years The Air Charter Association has been heavily involved in educating the public and Governments about the risks of illegal charters.
-However, they still occur on a daily basis around the world, carrying increased risk to the travelling public, damaging the reputation of a very professional legal industry and impacting businesses and careers.
+For over 70 years The Air Charter Association has been actively educating the public and governments about the risks of illegal charters.
+However, these flights still occur on a daily basis around the world, carrying increased risk to the travelling public, damaging the reputation of a very professional legal charter industry and impacting businesses and careers.

 Why are we so concerned about illegal charter?